More Trees BANES-Grow Yourself-Community Tree Nursery Project

 Restore our Planet has supported the purchase and erection of these in appropriate locations.

-By the end of the 2019 season Bath Swift Boxes had supplied and installed 68 new boxes in Bath and the surrounding area.
+By the end of the 2023 season Bath Swift Boxes had supplied and installed 108 new boxes in Bath and the surrounding area including colony boxes in three of Baths church towers.